Docs/Glossary

 Audit Log

-An immutable record of every state-changing operation in TurboFinOps, including who performed it, when, what was changed, and what evidence was produced.
+An immutable record of every state-changing operation in TurboFinOps, including who performed it, when, what changed, and what receipt or evidence context was produced.

 BYOAI (Bring Your Own AI)